DerekYu177/ExpenseManager/README.md

 This is be roughly split into three parts: Input, Process, Output

-> to view markdown in atom, use ctrl-shift-m
+## Operation

-##### Input
+#### Input

 Getting the photo.
-This can take several different forms depending on what the format is.
-The easiest is to wait until all the photos have been taken (one photo per receipt).
+We wait until the photos have been imported onto the processing computer.
-  1. These photos can be grabbed directly from where they are stored.
-  2. This does mean that when they are imported into the Apple Photos app, they need to be exported.
-Each export group can be automatically tagged with the date, making each export easier
+  1. We query the user to determine the relevant folder (_ui still under construction_)
+  2. We run over all of the photos to determine which ones are receipts (_can we use ML for this?_)

   _Investigation onto Photos naming scheme still needed._

-##### Process
+#### Process

-We apply CV onto each photo to extract relevant tags and attributes.
+We apply OCR onto each photo to extract relevant tags and attributes.

-  1. Duplicate photos are ignored once if their attributes are the same.
-(A property if imported photos are automatically deleted)
+  1. The extracted data currently is the date-time, and the total amount. (_currently working on the address_)
+  2. This extracted data is then compared to the database, where duplicates are ignored.
+(We have the time attribute so this should be okay).
+Unique entries are inserted into the relevant line.
-  2. For questionable attributes, the computer will prompt with a image of the text in question. _(Can ML be used to improve this accuracy?)_
+  3. For questionable attributes such as the address, the computer will prompt with a image of the text in question. _(Can ML be used to improve this accuracy?)_
-  3. Receipts are then extracted and indexed into another folder.
-(All receipts which are a month old can be deleted)
-  4. Relevant Metadata is also collected from the photo for context.

-##### Output
+#### Output

-Photos which are receipts are indexed and the data should be added to a CSV file.
-Technically any format is okay as long as the data exists.
+We log all data into a .csv file.

 ## Installation Process
+### required packages

 ```
 brew install tesseract